The Performer (Marty Robbins album)

-The Performer is an album by American country music singer and songwriter Marty Robbins (Martin David Robinson, September 26, 1925 – December 8, 1982) released in 1978 by Columbia Records.
+The Performer is an album by American country music singer and songwriter Marty Robbins released in 1978 by Columbia Records.
 The album peaked at #47 in the US country chart and #7 in the Canadian country chart.
-Two singles from the album charted in the country charts, “Please Don’t Play a Love Song” was #17 in both the US and Canada, and “Touch Me With Magic” reached #15 in the US and #18 in Canada.
+Two singles from the album charted in the country charts, “Please Don’t Play a Love Song” was #17 in both the US and Canada, and “Touch Me With Magic” reached #15 in the United States and #18 in Canada.
 This was his penultimate album issued prior to his death in 1982 and concentrated on country ballads.